Ichoran/teensy-stimulus/README.md

 | sinusoidal | `s` | none | analog | `~@s` | Analog output will be sinusoidal (overrides `r`) |
 | triangular | `r` | none | analog | `~@r` | Analog output will be triangular (overrides `s`) |

-Note that in analog outputs, only an integer number of wave half-periods are executed within a stimulus on time.
+Note that in analog outputs, only an integer number of wave half-periods are executed within the on time of a stimulus.
 If a half-wave would not complete by the time a stimulus was to turn off, that half-wave will be skipped.
 This is done to avoid high-frequency artifacts as an output suddenly vanishes.
+Note also that analog outputs have a maximum range of 0-3.3V, so "off" will be 1.65V.
+If you connect a 10 uF capacitor in-line with the output pin, you should effectively remove the 1.65V offset.
+Note also that the maximum current is very low; an amplifier is needed to run anything real.

+Note also that very short stimuli may fail to complete as expected.
+The software is designed to have a timing accuracy of around 100 microseconds.
+Setting a pulse on duration of 5 microseconds is possible, but unlikely to produce the desired output.

 #### Complete Stimulus Train Specification